 (a) Authentication may be proven in any manner, including a showing that a party made use of information or access that could have been available only if it engaged in conduct or operations that authenticated the record or term.

-(b) Compliance with a commercially reasonable attribution procedure adopted by the parties or required by law for authenticating a record authenticates the record as a matter of law.
+(b) Compliance with a commercially reasonable attribution procedure agreed to or adopted by the parties or established by law for authenticating a record authenticates the record as a matter of law.

 SECTION 109.
 CHOICE OF LAW.